visgl/luma.gl/dev-docs/RFCs/v8.1/gpu-accelerated-polygon-clipping.md

 ## WebGL1 Support

-Praposed above new class `GPUPolygonFilter` is WebGL2 only.
-For WebGL1 applications, above shader module `textureFilter` can be used to and PIP test can be performed with in the application vertex shader.
+Proposed new class `GPUPolygonFilter` is WebGL2 only.
+For WebGL1 applications, above shader module `textureFilter` can be used to perform PIP test with in the application vertex shader.
 Based on the result vertices can be either discarded (in fragment shader) or any of the attribute (such as color) can be changed as per required visual effect.

 ## Precision